 Sleep tourism is a form of wellness travel that is centered around improving your sleep quality.

-Sleep quality is a term used to describe how successful or positive a person’s sleeping experience is, and it’s measured in four specific categories1: sleep efficiency (ratio of total time asleep to time in bed), sleep latency (amount of time it take to fall asleep), sleep duration, and how refreshed you feel in the morning.
+Sleep quality is a term used to describe how successful or positive a person’s sleeping experience is, and it’s measured in four specific categories: sleep efficiency (ratio of total time asleep to time in bed), sleep latency (amount of time it takes to fall asleep), sleep duration, and how refreshed you feel in the morning.1

 Sleep plays a major role in our overall well-being, directly influencing our mental, physical, and emotional health.
 Therefore, when you don’t get good-quality sleep, especially on a regular basis, this could negatively affect your health in the short-term and long-term.